The Secret to Aging Gracefully Without a Time Machine

 Muscle mass is one of the single best predictors of longevity.
 In fact, for adults older than 55, muscle mass was a better predictor of longevity than weight or Body Mass Index (BMI).
 We naturally lose muscle with every passing decade, a process that accelerates for women after menopause.
 This isn't just about aesthetics; muscle is a metabolic organ that helps manage blood sugar, supports your joints, and prevents the falls that often lead to a loss of independence.

-A 2019 investigation on exercise and muscle mass confirmed that consistent exercise helps older adults maintain the energy needed for everyday activities.
+2019 investigation on exercise and muscle mass confirmed that consistent exercise helps older adults maintain the energy needed for everyday activities.
 At Pure IV, we see many clients in places like Scottsdale, Arizona, and Las Vegas, Nevada, who prioritize resistance training to keep their "metabolic fire" burning.

 Daily Mobility Habits to Prevent Falls